phuccuongngo99/Fence_GAN/README.md

-# Fence GAN: Toward Better Anomaly Detection
+# Fence GAN: Towards Better Anomaly Detection

 This is the official implementation of the paper: Fence GAN: Towards Better Anomaly Detection [(link)](https://arxiv.org/abs/1904.01209).